 By shining a light on the successes, challenges and opportunities for First Nation, Metis and Inuit people in our city, Eagle’s Eye View Second Edition intends to help inform and influence policy in the public, private and voluntary sectors.

-Neither a study nor a commentary, the scan is presented without analysis and includes information from a number of existing sources.
+Neither a study nor a commentary, the scan, published by United Way Winnipeg, is presented without analysis and includes information from a number of existing sources.